selvalr/CSS3-Tutorial/README.md

 12.overflow --> visible,hidden,scroll,auto
 13.z-index -->-1,1,2,3

-*1.Box model*
+**1.Box model**

-Content - The content of the box, where text and images appear Padding - Clears an area around the content.
-The padding is transparent Border - A border that goes around the padding and content Margin - Clears an area outside the border.
-The margin is transparent
+Content - The content of the box, where text and images appear.
+Padding - Clears an area around the content.
+The padding is transparent.
+Border - A border that goes around the padding and content.
+Margin - Clears an area outside the border.
+The margin is transparent.

 ---